semuconsulting/PyGPSClient/README.md

 **Pre-Requisites:**

-- u-blox GNSS receiver e.g. u-blox NEO-M8S, ZED-F9P, connected to the workstation via USB or UART port.
+- u-blox GNSS receiver e.g. u-blox NEO-M8S, ZED-F9P, etc. connected to the workstation via USB or UART port.

 **Instructions:**

-The UBX Configuration Dialog currently supports the following UBX configuration panels:
+The UBX Configuration Dialog currently provides the following UBX configuration panels:
 1. Version panel shows current device hardware/firmware versions (*via MON-VER and MON-HW polls*).
 1. CFG Configuration Load/Save/Record facility.
 This allows users to record ![record icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-record-24.png?raw=true) a sequence of UBX CFG configuration commands, and to save ![save icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-save-14-24.png?raw=true) this recording to a file (as binary CFG-* messages).
 Saved files can be reloaded ![load icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-folder-18-24.png?raw=true) and the configuration commands replayed ![play icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-arrow-12-24.png?raw=true).
 This provides a means to easily reproduce a given sequence of configuration commands, or copy a saved configuration between compatible devices.
 The Configuration Load/Save/Record facility can accept configuration files in either binary UBX format (\*.ubx) or u-center text format (\*.txt).
 Files saved using the [ubxsave](#ubxsave) CLI utility (*installed via the `pygnssutils` library*) can also be reloaded and replayed. **Tip:** The contents of a binary config file can be reviewed using PyGPSClient's [file streaming facility](#filestream), *BUT* remember to set the `Msg Mode` in the Settings panel to `SET` rather than the default `GET` ![msgmode capture](https://github.com/semuconsulting/PyGPSClient/blob/master/images/msgmode.png?raw=true).
 1. Protocol Configuration panel (CFG-PRT) sets baud rate and inbound/outbound protocols across all available ports.
 1. Solution Rate panel (CFG-RATE) sets navigation solution interval in ms (e.g. 1000 = 1/second) and measurement ratio (ratio between the number of measurements and the number of navigation solutions, e.g. 5 = five measurements per navigation solution).
 1. For each of the panels above, clicking anywhere in the panel background will refresh the displayed information with the current configuration.
 1. Message Rate panel (CFG-MSG) sets message rates per port for UBX and NMEA messages.
-Message rate is relative to navigation solution frequency e.g. a message rate of '4' means 'every 4th navigation solution'.
+Message rate is relative to navigation solution frequency e.g. a message rate of '4' means 'every 4th navigation solution' (higher = less frequent).
-1. Other configuration panel (CFG-*) providing structured updates for a range of legacy CFG- configuration commands for pre-Generation 9+ devices.
+1. Generic configuration panel (CFG-*) providing structured updates for a range of legacy CFG- configuration commands for pre-Generation 9+ devices.
 Note: 'X' (byte) type attributes can be entered as integers or hexadecimal strings e.g. 522125312 or 0x1f1f0000.
 1. Configuration Interface widget (CFG-VALSET, CFG-VALDEL and CFG-VALGET) queries and sets configuration for [Generation 9+ devices](https://github.com/semuconsulting/pyubx2#configinterface) e.g. NEO-M9, ZED-F9P, etc.
 1. Preset Commands widget supports a variety of preset and user-defined commands - see [user defined presets](#userdefined)